Pork Schnitzel - Oktoberfest Dinner

 It's October!
 And it is the perfect time to make this delicious Oktoberfest dinner - Pork Schnitzel!

 This meal is my family's most favorite dinner ever!
 We instantly fell in love with this dish when we were visiting family in Vail and went to a German restaurant there.
 We loved the Schnitzel, with the Spaetzle and red cabbage.
 The flavors are amazing together and it is the ultimate comfort food dinner!
-Since we have no German restaurants in Chester County, Pennsylvania, I was determined to learn how to master our favorite dinner at home!
+Since we have no German restaurants where we live, I was determined to learn how to master our favorite dinner at home!
 Honestly, there is nothing better than this Oktoberfest feast.
 We love it all year long!

 Boneless Pork Chops